soarez/funil/README.md

 # funil

-a stream that aggegates other streams
+a stream that aggregates other streams

 ```javascript
 var Funil = require('./funil');